Use Case Documentation

 2

-Define agent capabilities, SOUL.md prompts, and workspace directories
+Configure agent capabilities, behavioral protocols, and workspace boundaries

 3